 On the other hand, if you had maintained the appliances and the systems as per the manufacturer's instructions, the inspection would find fewer problems.

 The worst decision a landlord can make is to ignore the problems that come up and postpone upkeeps.
 Avoiding your problems won't make them go away.
 Instead, they'll sit there and grow, day by day, until they become unavoidable reasons to break the bank.
-So to save your establishment, remove all unwanted items and clean working parts regularly.
+Accourding to these Buffalo property managers, to save your establishment, remove all unwanted items and clean working parts regularly.

 You'll see an elaborate difference!